tekumara/notes/terraform.md

 }
 ```

-## Taints
+## Recreating resources

-`terraform taint` will make a resource for recreation.
+`terraform apply -replace` will delete and recreate a resource.
 Useful for rotating a random_password or tls_private_key resource.

 eg:

 ```
-terraform taint 'module.warehouses["PROD_JAFFLES_WH"].snowflake_warehouse.warehouse'
+terraform apply -replace 'module.warehouses["PROD_JAFFLES_WH"].snowflake_warehouse.warehouse'
 ```

+NB: In previous versions of terraform this was known as tainting.

 ## Plan and state inspection